vghulyan/hotels/README.md

 # Hotels

-How to Run
+How to Run\n
-Install node.js then install the express plugin npm install express // this is required where to look for static folders
+Install node.js then install the express plugin<br />
+npm install express // this is required where to look for static folders

 run the node server by typing in console: